molloy-lab/ck-phylo-workshop/day1/activityC.md

 **Optional:** Repeat the tasks above but reduce the number of gene trees from 10,000 down to 100.
 Compare the results.

-*Tip: Use the `head` command to create a new file with the first 100 gene trees from the original file.
-Also replace file names when running ASTRAL and TREE-QMC.
+*Tips: Use the `head` command to create a new file with the first 100 gene trees from the original file.
+Also replace file names when running ASTRAL and TREE-QMC.*

 ---